Get started with coupons: 6 steps to build a strong foundation for your promotional strategy

 Step three: Further segment your target customers and personalize your coupons.

-Depending on your campaign objective, segment your customers and choose the group you want to focus on to influence their buying behavior, e.g new customers, customers with high-lifetime value, customers who have stopped purchasing in the recent months, cart abandoners, first-time shoppers, etc.
+Depending on your campaign objective, segment your customers and choose the group you want to focus on to influence their buying behavior, e.g new customers, customers with high-lifetime value, customers who have stopped purchasing in recent months, cart abandoners, first-time shoppers, etc.

 It's also important to reach the chosen group at the right time according to the customer lifetime value (CLTV) and measure the coupon's long-term impact on it.
 The perfect way to guarantee your campaign success is by personalizing your coupons using promo codes restricted to a specific channel or customer segment.